react-chunky/react-chunky-cli/guide/README.md

 [Download Node.js](https://nodejs.org/en/)

-Once you have Node.js installed, you can simply install the Chunky CLI as follows:
+Once you have Node.js installed, you can simply install the Chunky CLI as a global module, like so:

 ```
 npm -ig react-chunky-cli